Nelson Velazquez Preview, Player Props: Royals vs. White Sox

 - The White Sox give up the fourth-most home runs in baseball (196 total, 1.4 per game).

-- In his most recent time out on Tuesday against the Kansas City Royals, the righty went 5 1/3 innings, allowing four earned runs while surrendering eight hits.
+- In his last time out on Tuesday against the Kansas City Royals, the righty went 5 1/3 innings, allowing four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.